 Innovation project: green façade at CEG

-A green façade will be installed on the west-facing wall of the Civil Engineering and Geosciences (CEG) faculty building.
+Various green façade systems are being installed on the west-facing wall of the Civil Engineering and Geosciences (CEG) faculty building.
 This green façade is the main body of a research project by Marc Ottelé (CEG) and Henri van Bennekom (Architecture and the Built Environment).

 Why this research?

-Green façades—walls covered with plants—can play an important role in making cities and buildings more future-proof.
-They have the potential to play an important role in making our cities and buildings more future-proof by providing cooling and insulation.
+Green façades – walls covered with plants – have the potential to play an important role in making our cities and buildings more future-proof by providing cooling and insulation.

 In this project, researchers will test various types of green façade systems in real-life conditions to gain scientifically grounded insights into their performance and impact.

-The outcome will be a collection of valuable data, which will be used (by the researchers) to determine what the effect and contribution of green facades is to the energy balance of a building and other eco-services.
-This will be published in a catalogue for different types of mainly existing buildings.
+The outcome will be a collection of valuable data, which will be used by the researchers to determine how green facades contribute to a building’s energy balance, the cooling of the environment, and other eco-services.
+These results will be published in a catalogue for various types of buildings – primarily existing ones.

 Facts & figures